“If this is it, then shouldn’t we drink in all the joys this wondrous planet we live on has afforded us?”

 On Kickstarter, I recently came across a newly, fully funded board game called Migration Mars, which allows players to build colonies and gobble up land on the red planet in a future that imagines Martian land becoming the most valuable in the solar system.

-In a year that could see the first commercial flights into space, there is no question that there are those who are already eyeing up the final frontier as just another real estate opportunity.
+At a time that could see the first commercial flights into space, there is no question that there are those who are already eyeing up the final frontier as just another real estate opportunity.
 So is the more pertinent question, not can we save this planet one KeepCup at a time, but if this is it, what would you do?
 Should you feverishly plant trees, raise bees and grow your own veg?
 Why not?

 But there is no guarantee it’s going to save you.
 If this is it, then shouldn’t we drink in all the joys that this wondrous planet we’ve been privileged enough to live on has afforded us?
 I don’t want to view the end of days from a half-closed curtain – I want to sap that last bit of air travel I’m allowed and see the places that may, like me, have their days numbered.